DennisSchulmeister/MiniClavier/README.md

 ecosystem is very fragmented, so that we cannot really know the current state unless we try out concrete examples on concrete devices.

-Since both Csound and Pure Date offer bindings for Android applications, this project also compares how both of them can be used in a real-world project with demanding real-time requirements.
+Since both Csound and Pure Data offer bindings for Android applications, this project also compares how both of them can be used in a real-world project with demanding real-time requirements.